Health summit to be held in remote Ontario First Nation facing suicide crisis

-A health summit will be held this fall in the Nishnawbe Aski Nation, a group of remote northern Ontario reserves beset by a youth suicide crisis and a perpetual lack of decent medical care.
+A health summit will be held this fall in the Nishnawbe Aski Nation, a collection of remote Northern Ontario reserves beset by a youth suicide crisis and a perpetual lack of decent medical care.

-The trio signed a “charter of relationship principles,” that is intended to eventually give First Nations more control over how health-care is delivered in the territory, which is home to about 45,000 people spread over 49 communities.
+The trio signed a five-page “charter of relationship principles,” that is intended to eventually give First Nations control over how health care is delivered in the territory, which is home to about 45,000 people spread over 49 communities.

+They also agreed on an emergency action plan for Pikangikum, a fly-in reserve near the Manitoba border where four young people, including a pair of sisters, have taken their own lives this month.

+The plan could see the Department of National Defence erect tents or other pop-up facilities to accommodate the hundreds of people seeking mental-health support in the community of about 2,800 people, Mr. Fiddler said.

+Dr. Hoskins said Sunday that his government planned to dispatch an additional 20 counsellors to Pikangikum at a cost $1.6-million.

+Right now, there is a local crisis co-ordinator and eight mental-health workers on the ground, including two counsellors sent from Fort Frances, Ont., on Friday.
+There are also two elders providing traditional healing support, according to a spokeswoman for Health Canada.

-The meeting came on the same day that more than 20 doctors who care for patients on the isolated reserves called on the federal government to find a permanent, Indigenous-led solution to the escalating health crises there.
+Before the meeting began, a group of more than 20 doctors who care for patients on the isolated reserves in Northwestern Ontario called on the federal government to find a permanent, Indigenous-led solution to the escalating health crises there.

 “There is virtually no access available to child psychiatrists, child psychologists or similarly skilled therapists [on the reserves],” the physicians wrote in a letter to Dr. Philpott and Prime Minister Justin Trudeau.
 “Health Canada’s [Non-Insured Health Benefits] program often blocks patients from accessing services out-of-community, for arbitrary administrative reasons.”